Do you need credit and credit scores?

 - 10% – Types of Credit Used

 Credit Utilization – The amount that you borrow from your total available credit is another important determinant of credit score.
 It accounts for 30% in the scoring system.
 Utilizing more than 30% of your credit card’s limit can affect your credit score negatively.
 Maxing out credit cards (basically utilizing 100%) can severely harm your credit score.
+Having more than one credit card where all cards are maxed out will severely harm your credit score as well.

 Length of Credit History – This metric simply looks at the amount of time you have been using credit.
 This accounts for 15% in the scoring system.
 Lenders like to see that you have been using credit responsibly for a long period of time.
 Therefore, keeping your first credit card active, even if you don’t regularly use it, can help boost this metric.

 Types of Credit Used – There are different types of credit.
-Retail credit, credit card debt, mortgages, and student loans are some of the common ones.
+Retail credit, credit card debt, mortgages, and student loans are some of the most common ones.
 This accounts for 10% in the scoring system.
 Having a diverse pool of debt could help improve your score, by showing that you are able to manage different types of debt.
 However, the overall impact on the final score is not that high.

 It’s important to note that the three bureaus don’t use a universal credit reporting system.
-In addition to this, some lenders may report to one bureau and fail to do so for the other.
+In addition to this, some lenders may report to one bureau and fail to do so for the other two.
 As a result, the credit score assigned by the three agencies will vary.
 Nonetheless, if you have a good score in one bureau, it’s very likely that you will fall in the same category for the other two as well.

 How to Rebuild Your Credit